aditya-gore/filmistaan/README.md

 - movie search functionality,
 - Alan AI voice functionality and many more.

-Alan works as an in-app voice assistant for the Filmpire project.
+Alan works as an in-app voice assistant for the Fimistaan project.

 <p align="right">(<a href="#top">back to top</a>)</p>